mglogo icon

 • How to use this in your decision: Make sure your limits provide room for both legal defense and settlements, not just damages alone.

-How To Determine How Much Professional Liability Insurance You Need
+How to Determine How Much Professional Liability Insurance You Need

 1. 1

-Start by identifying the minimum limits you are required to carry
+Identify the minimum limits you are required to carry

 2. 2